iltommi/qdb-documentation/source/api/c.rst

     :param handle: An initialized handle (see :func:`qdb_open` and :func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param operations: Pointer to an array of qdb_operations_t
+    :param operations: Pointer to an array of qdb_operation_t
-    :type operations: qdb_operations_t *
+    :type operations: qdb_operation_t *
     :param operation_count: Size of the array, in entry count
     :type operation_count: qdb_size_t
     :param failed_index: The index in the operations array for the operation that failed.